The wellington is an absolutely classic British dish.

 - Roll out the second sheet of pastry and place it over the wellington.

 - Press down with your fingers to seal the two sheets of pastry together.
-Trim the excess pastry with a knife and use a fork to crimp the edges (you can use the excess pastry to decorate the wellington and store the excess for a couple of days in an air-tight container to reuse in desserts or pies).
+Trim the excess pastry with a knife and use a fork to crimp the edges (you can use the excess pastry to decorate the wellington and store the excess for a couple of days in an air-tight container to use in another recipe).
 Then make three cuts to the top of the wellington to allow the moisture to escape.

-- Brush the wellington with plant-based milk and bake for 35-45 minutes at the same temperate (200°C / 390°F) or until the pastry is golden brown.
+- Brush the wellington with plant-based milk and bake for 35-45 minutes at the same temperate (200°C fan / 425°F) or until the pastry is golden brown.

 - Serve up for Christmas dinner, Thanksgiving, or Sunday roasts.